HusamSaleem/Reddit-Trigger-Bot/README.md

 # Requirements
 - Python
 - PRAW
-- registered bot for Reddit
+- Registered bot for Reddit
 - *Optional MongoDB*

 # How to setup